squaresLab/BugZoo/README.md

 /experiment
 ```

-Discuss the use of the `--with` argument.
+By itself, this ability isn't particularly interesting.
+Let's import some
+tools into the repair box!
+Supported tools (found via the `list tools`
+command) can be imported via the `--with` commmand:

 ```
 host> repairbox launch manybugs:libtiff:2005-12-14-6746b87-0d3d51d --with genprog daikon